The Wiedemann-Franz law in doped Mott insulators without quasiparticles: Supplementary Materials

 \subsection{Supplementary Text}

-\underline{Formalism} In this paper, $\kappa$ always refers to the longitudinal DC thermal conductivity measured under the condition of zero charge current~\cite{PhysRevB.105.L161103}, distinguished from the one measured under the condition of zero electric field; $c_v$ refers to the specific heat, defined as the energy density difference of the system per temperature difference at fixed density.
-Charge $e$, $k_B$, and $\hbar$ are set to $1$ throughout the paper.
+\underline{Formalism} In this paper, $\kappa$ refers to the longitudinal DC thermal conductivity measured under the condition of zero charge current~\cite{PhysRevB.105.L161103}, distinguished from the one measured under the condition of zero electric field; $c_v$ refers to the specific heat, defined as the energy density difference of the system per temperature difference at fixed density.

 We investigate the 2D single-band Hubbard model with spin $S=1/2$.
-Considering both nearest-neighbour and the next-nearest-neighbour hopping, the Hamiltonian is
+Considering both nearest-neighbour $t$ and the next-nearest-neighbour $t'$ hopping, the Hamiltonian is